-If the concentration of Chemical name fragrance 2 is changed to <0.3 % or >0.6 % an update with a new concentration interval for Chemical name fragrance 2 is required, but an updated list is not.
+If the concentration of Chemical name fragrance 2 is changed to <0,3% or >0,6% an update with a new concentration interval for Chemical name fragrance 2 is required, but an updated list is not.

-- Addition of classified perfume/fragrance to a mixture in a group submission - If Chemical name fragrance 1 is added to Trade name 2, but the concentration is still within the interval 1-4 %, only an updated list is required. - If a classified perfume/fragrance, not declared among the components, is added to

-- Addition of not classified perfume/fragrance to a mixture in a group submission - If a perfume/fragrance not classified for any health hazards is added (i.e. which can be identified via the GPI), but the total concentration of the components identified via the same generic product identifier remains <5 %, no update is required. - If a perfume/fragrance not classified for any health hazards is added and it is indicated with the chemical name, an update of the component is needed.
+- Addition of classified perfume/fragrance to a mixture in a group submission - If Chemical name fragrance 1 is added to Trade name 2, but the concentration is still within the interval 1-4 %, only an updated list is required. - If a classified perfume/fragrance, not declared among the components, is added to either of the mixtures, Trade name 1 or Trade name 2, an update of the components is required, as well as an updated list. - · Addition of not classified perfume/fragrance to a mixture in a group submission - If a perfume/fragrance not classified for any health hazards is added (i.e. which can be identified via the GPI), but the total concentration of the components identified via the same generic product identifier remains <5 %, no update is required. - If a perfume/fragrance not classified for any health hazards is added and it is indicated with the chemical name, an update of the component is needed.
 If the total concentration of this perfume/fragrance together with the components identified via the generic product identifiers remains <5 %, the concentration does not need to be indicated [B.3.4.2]. - Deletion of a classified perfume/fragrance in a mixture in a group submission - If Chemical name fragrance 3 is removed from Trade name 1 an update of the components is required as well as an updated list.